aditikonde/my-multi-select-filter/README.md

-# my-multi-select-filter
+# Multi-select filter app

-This project is about a multiselect filter implementation.
-It uses Reactjs and Typescript
+This app is to help user search, filter and select items from a huge dataset.